mrpritt/SUALBSP/README.md

 # SUALBSP
-Supplements to "New eﬀicient heuristics for balancing assembly lines with setup times" which solves the setup assembly line balancing and scheduling problem (SUALBSP).
+Supplements to "New solution approaches for balancing assembly lines with setup times" which solves the setup assembly line balancing and scheduling problem (SUALBSP).

 ## Experimental data